brndnmtthws/citrine/README.md

 ## Usage

-Start by creating a module for the core scheduler:
+Create a module for the core scheduler:

 ```elixir
 defmodule MyApp.Scheduler do